niguang1024/NXCache/README.md

 NXCache
 =======

-Data cache from URL.
+Delegate Based Data cache from URL.
 When init data from URL at the frist time, cache the data to local.
 Load data from local when load the same URL.